amesar/mlflow-tools/mlflow_tools/display/README.md

                                  [default: False]
-  --output-file TEXT             Output file (extension will be the format) --verbose BOOLEAN              Verbose
+  --output-file TEXT             Output file (extension will be the format) --verbose BOOLEAN              Verbose --show-permissions BOOLEAN     Show Databricks permissions.  [default:
+                                 False]
+  --show-tags-as-dict BOOLEAN    Show MLflow tags as a dictionary instead of a
+                                 list of key/value pairs.  [default: False]
 ```

 ### Dump experiment runs to CSV file